top of page

 Conclusion

 Nematodes are often overlooked or misunderstood, but are integral to the functioning of the soil food web.
 These tiny creatures contribute to nutrient cycling, decomposition, pest control, and overall soil health.
 Understanding and appreciating their role in soil ecosystems can lead to more sustainable and environmentally friendly agricultural practices.
-As we continue to explore the intricate world beneath our feet, let us not forget the microscopic friends of the soil—nematodes.

 bottom of page